mjpernot/rabbitmq-lib/README.md

 ###  This README file is broken down into the following sections:
- * Features
  * Prerequisites
  * Installation
- * Program Descriptions
  * Testing
    - Unit

-# Features:
- * Connect to and send commands to a RabbitMQ system.
- * Publish messages to RabbitMQ system.
- * Consume messages from RabbitMQ system.

 # Prerequisites: